bluelooop/GPX-Analyzer-Web/README.md

 ## License

-This project is licensed under the GNU v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3.0 - see the [LICENSE](LICENSE) file for details.